spustlik/SolutionEx/SolutionExtensions/overview.md

 * 1.2.1 - package is IServiceProvider also in debug
 * 1.2.2 - Community.Toolkit removed
 * 1.2.3 - dialog for argument value
+* 1.2.4 - tooltips, out of process, drag & drop to reorder

 ### Ideas
 * Add new extension project using wizard